Nominated by: Matt Fisher

 Seconded by: SciFest (Shelia & George Porter) and Patrícia Carvalho

-“Dear Marie, it was with great pleasure that I learnt you will be inducted to join the Excellence Hall of Fame.
+“Dear Marie, it was with great pleasure that I learned you will be inducted to join the Excellence Hall of Fame.
 It has for me been very inspiring to work together with you in the board of EFQM.
 You always showed great commitment to excellence and fairness.
-I am very pleased that you now receive this honour…. you really deserve it!
+I am very pleased that you now receive this honor…. you really deserve it!
 Congratulations!”

 Lars Aagaard Board Member, Grundfos A/S

 “I am delighted to have this opportunity to express my sincere congratulations to Marie on her achievements.
 Her leadership has had a powerful and dramatic effect on fundamentally improving college performance with tangible outcomes for students, parents and the educational establishment.
 Marie’s leadership in achieving breakthrough performance improvement through Excellence has been recognized across Europe and her induction to the Excellence Hall of Fame is a fitting endorsement of her success.”

 Marie is a leader whose actions speak for her louder than words can.
 Originally from Muff, Donegal, which is to the north of Derry / Londonderry in Northern Ireland, she has dedicated her working life to education.
 She studied science, graduating from the University of Ulster in Coleraine BSc in Biochemistry before doing an MSc in Education Management.
 In 1985, she went to Belfast to study for a Post Graduate Certificate in Education at St Mary’s College in Belfast and in 1995 she was awarded a Professional Qualification for Headship (PQH).